Alex-MacLeod/Alex-MacLeod.github.io/README.md

 [QA Consulting](https://www.qa.com/) taught me how to code as part of their [Graduate Training Program](https://consulting.qa.com/graduate-programme), during which I created many of the projects featured on this website, and during that course they gave me the idea to create this website in the first place.

-Much of my experience with [Angular 5](#angular), which this website uses as its framework, has been learnt while working at [Santander Technology](http://www.santandertechnology.co.uk/) (on behalf of [QA Consulting](https://www.qa.com/)).
+Much of my experience with [Angular 5](#angular), which this website uses as its framework, has been learnt while working at [Santander Technology](http://www.santandertechnology.co.uk/).
 I also created the [React Calculator](https://github.com/AlexMacLeod23/React-Calculator) on their time.

 ## Acknowledgments